Champions of Champions Crowned as Invitationals Finish on Day Four of 124th Annual U.S. Open

 Aiden Li (IL) won the $500 Rockefeller 8U Chess Award as the highest-placing finisher 8 years old or younger as of the first day of the tournament.
 With a 4/6 score and a share of eighth place, Li can add the prize to a list of recent accolades that includes a silver medal from the FIDE World Cup U-8 and a gold medal from the FIDE World Blitz U-8.

-Ishaan Harsha (WI) won the $100 Joanne Haskel Memorial Award as the highest-placing finisher with an under 1500 rating.
-Harsha finished with a 3/6 score just ahead of Patrick Tabor (MS), who was also eligible based on rating, on tiebreaks.
+Leo M Hill (NM) won the $100 Joanne Haskel Memorial Award as the highest-placing finisher with an under 1500 rating, finishing with a 3½/6 score.

 Team